AndrewRathbun/Awesome-KAPE/README.md

 - [KAPE + EZ Tools and Beyond - OSDFCon 2019 - Eric Zimmerman](https://youtu.be/ZCj7cbWwUOs)
 - [Triage Collection and Timeline Analysis with KAPE](https://youtu.be/iYyWZSNBNcw)

-### Eric Zimmerman's Tools

-All of Eric Zimmerman's tools can be downloaded [here](https://ericzimmerman.github.io/#!index.md).
-Use the [Get-ZimmermanTools](https://f001.backblazeb2.com/file/EricZimmermanTools/Get-ZimmermanTools.zip) PowerShell script to automate the download and updating of the EZ Tools suite.
-Additionally, you can automate each of these tools using [KAPE](https://www.kroll.com/en/services/cyber-risk/incident-response-litigation-support/kroll-artifact-parser-extractor-kape)!